SIZE:

 LIFE CYCLE:

 Spawning takes place in the spring.
-Females can lay up to 200,000 eggs close to the bottom.
+Females can lay up to 200,000 eggs close to the sea bottom.
 The eggs are round and transparent.
-Once fertilized, after about two weeks, they rise to the surface.
-The fry live on the surface waters until mid-summer, where they feed on plankton.
+Once fertilized, they rise to the surface after about two weeks.
+The fry live on the surface waters until mid-summer and feed on plankton.

-After the spawn, juvenile fish sink to the bottom, where they will live until they reach breeding age.
-They can grow from 5 cm to 10 cm per year.
+Juvenile fish sink to the bottom, where they will live until they reach breeding age.
+They can grow from 5 to 10 cm per year.

-Close to the bottom, between 50 m and 200 m deep, in cold waters between 4 °C and 10 °C.
+Close to the bottom, between 50 and 200 m depth, in cold waters between 4 and 10 °C.

 Haddock seek out rocks and hard bottoms of sand, gravel or shells.